-Iceland moss plant.
+Icelandic moss plant.
 For the cardiovascular system.
-Application for cough
+Use for cough

-Cough is a protective reaction of the body and a way to remove sputum, but it irritates, deprives you of rest and sleep, and interferes with work.
-The pharmaceutical market offers various tools that help relieve the annoying reflex.
-Medicinal plants with the same properties are also known.
+Coughing is a protective reaction of the body and a way to remove phlegm, but it is annoying, deprives you of rest and sleep, and interferes with your work.
+The pharmaceutical market offers various products that help relieve the annoying reflex.
+There are also known medicinal plants with the same properties.
 They help no worse, without having side effects.
-One of them is Iceland moss.
-Iceland moss is actually a lichen called Icelandic Cetraria..
+One of them is Icelandic moss.
+In fact, Icelandic moss is a lichen called Cetraria Icelandica.

-Most commonly used is Iceland moss for coughs..
+Icelandic moss is most often used for coughs..
 What are the nutritional and medicinal properties of lichen based on?
-It consists of:
+It includes:

-• vitamins and minerals, an almost complete set of trace elements;
+• vitamins and minerals, almost a complete set of microelements;

 • organic acids with antimicrobial properties;